Currie Community High School

 How will the new school benefit the community?

-Following the Scottish Government’s guiding principles for our school buildings we are designing a building and grounds that serve more than just the school but are an investment in the whole community.
+Following the Scottish Government’s guiding principles for our school buildings we have delivered a building and grounds that serve more than just the school but are an investment in the whole community.
 Our consultation with community members told us that Currie would like a welcoming intergenerational space to meet, socialise and access digital services.
-In response to this we have developed a design that has a welcoming atrium which is open to the community all day Monday-Friday until 10pm, at weekends and school holiday times.
+In response to this we have delivered a building that has a welcoming atrium which is open to the community.
 Within the community atrium will be a library, a café, a meeting room and access to the sports facilities.
-How these will operate is in development and will be set out in future communications.
+How these will operate, along with opening times, will be set out in future communications.

 As with all our school buildings CEC hope the community would like to make use of the available spaces in the building through our school lets.
 The new Currie Community High School also features a skills space which is a large open room that can be used for events and activities.
 There is also a wellness centre which is a smaller flexible space that could be let for meetings or smaller activities.